Can you get CBD oil? CBD pills? CBD salve? The short answer is yes! Check out this CBD guide to learn about all the different types of CBD products.

 Some of the most popular edibles are gummies.
 They are tasty, don’t cost much and won’t bother anyone around you (unlike vaping).
 Many come in measured doses, so you don’t have to figure out how many to eat.

-Because it must be digested first, edibles don’t kick in very quickly; they may take a few hours to work.
-Some people get tired of waiting and assume the first dose didn’t work.
+Edibles don’t kick in very quickly because it must be digested first.
+Meaning, they can take a few hours to work.
+People get tired of waiting, assuming the first dose didn’t work.
 But be patient and don’t overdo it.

 A CBD Guide to Products

-CBD can be taken in a variety of different ways, and we’ve mentioned a few in this guide.
+CBD can be ingested several different ways.
+We’ve mentioned a few in this guide.
 But there are plenty of others, and we may find even more methods in the future.
 It’s best to continue your research so you can decide which method of taking CBD is best for you.

 If you want to read more articles about CBD, please visit our website.
 And if you know anybody who’s starting to get into CBD, we can give you some gift ideas they’ll love.